Locally Constant Fibrations and Positivity of Curvature: Locally Constant Fibrations and Positivity of Curvature

-\begin{Proposition} Let $f\colon X\rightarrow T$ be a holomorphic fibre bundle with fibre $F$.
-Assume that $T$ is an Abelian variety and that $F$ is a smooth, projective Fano variety with nef tangent bundle.
-Then $X$ is projective.
-Moreover, the following assertions are equivalent: \begin{itemize} \item[(1)] $f$ is a locally constant fibre bundle, \item[(2)] the tangent bundle $\mathcal{T}_X$ of $X$ is nef, \item[(3)] the anti-canonical divisor $-K_X$ is nef. \end{itemize} \end{Proposition} In combination with \cref{DPS_StructureTheoryNefTangent} this again gives a sharp characterisation of manifolds with nef tangent bundle. \begin{Proof} First of all, that $X$ is projective follows from \cref{criterionForProjectivitySpecialCase} as $F$ is Fano.
+\begin{Proposition} Let $T$ be an abelian variety of dimension $q$, let $F$ be a smooth Fano variety with nef tangent bundle and let $\rho\colon \pi_1(T) \cong \Z^{2q} \rightarrow \Aut(F)$ be a group homomorphism.
+Set $X:= (F \times \C^q)/\pi_1(T)$.
+Then $X$ is a smooth projective variety and the tangent bundle of $X$ is nef. \end{Proposition} Conversely, it was proved by Demailly-Peternell-Schneider \cite[Main Theorem]{DPS_ManifoldsWithNefTangentBundle} and Cao \cite{cao_PhDThesis} that, up to finite \'etale cover, every smooth projective variety with nef tangent bundle is of the form in Proposition \ref{characterisationMfdNefTangent}. \begin{proof} That $X$ is projective follows from Corollary \ref{criterionForProjectivitySpecialCase} as $F$ is Fano.
+The rest of the argument is essentially identical to the one in Theorem \ref{charMfdsNefALogCanBundle}. \end{proof}